Skip to main content

 Consider:

-• What changes need to be made to system(s) to make it(them) capable of connecting to BetStop?
+- What changes have been made to a provider's system/s to make them capable of connecting to the Register?

-• If providers do not manage their own IT system, do any third-party arrangements need to be reconsidered or amended?
+- If providers do not manage their own IT system, how have they managed any third-party arrangements, such as by reconsidering or amending these arrangements?

 Other considerations: business systems, practice and processes

-• Do governance, oversight, risk management and compliance assurance processes need updating to reflect the new obligations?
-It is unlikely to be enough to merely have processes in place and/or documented, they must be current, active and regularly reviewed to ensure they remain fit for purpose.
+- Have governance, oversight, risk management and compliance assurance processes been updated to reflect the obligations?
+It is unlikely to be enough to merely have processes in place and/or documented - they must be current, active and regularly reviewed to ensure they remain fit for purpose.

-• Do change management processes for compliance obligations, business processes or IT systems need to be updated to reflect the new obligations?
+- Have change management processes for compliance obligations, business processes or IT systems been updated to reflect the obligations?

-• Do any third-party arrangements need to be reconsidered or amended?
-For example, do contractual arrangements with technology providers or other platforms need to be amended to comply?
-Are oversight and assurance processes in relation to third parties robust and appropriate for these new arrangements?
+- Have any third-party arrangements been reconsidered or amended?
+For example, have any contractual arrangements with technology providers or other platforms been amended to comply?
+Are oversight and assurance processes in relation to third parties robust and appropriate for these arrangements?

-• Are systems, processes and practices in place sufficient to demonstrate reasonable precautions have been taken and due diligence exercised?
-Will records be available and credible?
+- Are the systems, processes and practices in place sufficient to demonstrate reasonable precautions have been taken and due diligence exercised?
+Are records available and credible?